cogent-computing/COPED/tasks/README.md

 DESCRIPTION

 Extract relations between resources in the given CouchDB database.
 The discovered relations are inserted in the PostgreSQL table.
 To avoid missing resources, this task only considers resources already recorded in PSQL.
-Therefore this task should be run _after_ the CoPED resource task above.
+Therefore this task should be run after the CoPED resource task above.
 ```

+## Future Tasks

 ### Crawl UKWA Website